weaviate/weaviate-io/developers/contributor-guide/getting-started/index.md

 ### Work on existing issues

-You can also contribute by working on existing issues at any of Weaviate's repositories in GitHub, such as [Weaviate core](https://github.com/weaviate/weaviate).
-You could start with issues tagged '[good first issues](https://github.com/weaviate/weaviate/labels/good-first-issue)', for instance.
+You can also contribute by working on existing issues.
+Check the issues pages in Weaviate's GitHub repositories like the [weaviate core repository](https://github.com/weaviate/weaviate/issues).
+Consider starting with issues tagged '[good first issues](https://github.com/weaviate/weaviate/labels/good-first-issue)'.

 ## Background reading